Tesla engineer joins Apple's growing team of automated car experts

-DETROIT/SAN FRANCISCO, Aug 21 (Reuters) - Consumer electronics company Apple Inc has hired a senior engineer from electric car maker Tesla Motors Inc, according to a LinkedIn posting, as part of Apple’s effort to build a team of experts in automated driving.
+DETROIT/SAN FRANCISCO (Reuters) - Consumer electronics company Apple Inc (AAPL.O) has hired a senior engineer from electric car maker Tesla Motors Inc (TSLA.O), according to a LinkedIn posting, as part of Apple’s effort to build a team of experts in automated driving.

 A LinkedIn profile for Jamie Carlson shows that he has left Tesla and moved to Apple.
 At least six others with experience developing self-driving technology and systems have joined Apple, according to their LinkedIn profiles.